facelessuser/SublimeRandomCrap/README.md

 - STABLE: Sublime Info (MIT): Simple plugin to display info about the system and Sublime Text
 - STABLE: Insert Date (MIT): Simple plugin to insert date and time
 - STABLE: Shortcut Plus (MIT): Plugin for creating shortcuts that are context sensitive to profiles, platforms, OS, etc.
-- EXPERIMENTAL: ThemeScheduler (MIT) - Change your theme based on the time of day.
-Used to be stable, but recent versions of ST3 have made it unreliable.
-Need to spend some time to get it stable again.
-Built on top of ThemeTweaker plugin https://github.com/facelessuser/ThemeTweaker.

 # License
 MIT except for certain noted plugins